 - Deliver hyper-personalized interactions in real time, using generative models that adapt to customer context, history, and sentiment.

-- Empower human agents with AI co-pilots, like real-time transcription, knowledge assistants, and intelligent routing to boost speed, accuracy, and morale.
+- Empower human agents with AI co-pilots, such as real-time transcription, knowledge assistants, and intelligent routing, to boost speed, accuracy, and morale.

 - Enable predictive service through machine learning that detects behavior patterns and resolves issues before they surface.